snizzleorg/Ripsnort/README.md

  - Notification via Email/Growl/Audio when starting and finishing
  - Automatically triggered on disc tray closed (ejects on completion too)(mac)
  - Comparison engine capable of finding imdb matches to ripped videos with > 90% accuracy
+ - Nfo file generation on cataloging.
+Allows for quick and accurate addition to Kodi/XBMC library

 Using MakeMKV to rip discs it then uses OpenSubtitles to find a matching comparison to your ripped files subtitles.
 Ensuring an accurate match and cataloging your videos to your media collection.